2021 Hialeah shooting: Arrests

 On September 24, 2021, police arrested 22-year-old Miami Gardens resident Davonte Barnes (born June 7, 1999) in connection to being the gunmen's lookout.
-A couple of weeks later on October 7, a 20-year-old Miami Gardens resident was arrested and confessed to being one of the gunmen.
+A couple of weeks later on October 7, 20-year-old Miami Gardens resident Warneric Buckner (born May 18, 2001) was arrested and confessed to being one of the gunmen.
 On December 15, 2021, all charges against him were dropped, because police continued to question him after he had requested an attorney, and he had given an incriminating statement before his attorney had arrived, in violation of his Miranda rights.
+Buckner would later be charged with the unrelated murder of a six-year-old girl, in another mass shooting outside a party.
+In November 2023, Davonte Barnes was sentenced to life in prison after he was convicted of three counts of second degree murder and 20 counts of second degree attempted murder two months earlier.